bytezen/IML400/notes/01/session01.md

 we are going to walk through some of the basics of Git using the command line.
 This will be both a tutorial on the CLI and Git

+* Let's:
+1. Make a small change to your Readme file
+2. Clone the class repo so that you have the course site on your machine

 ## Resources
 Additional resources to help you outside of class:
 * [Try Git](https://try.github.io)